 Making this project especially challenging were factors such as managing a construction site located in the midst of an active college campus, engineering for the project’s location in a seismically active region, and being respectful to the distinctive architectural heritage of Stanford University.

-To successfully complete this project with all of its inherent challenges, an offsite construction method was identified as the optimal solution.
-With decades of experience in designing, manufacturing and building prefabricated concrete structures, West Sacramento, California-based firm Clark Pacific was tapped as the design-build contractor for the structural frame of this important project.
+To successfully complete this project with all of its inherent challenges, and offsite construction method was identified as the optimal solution.
+With decades of experience in designing, manufacturing, and building prefabricated concrete structures, West Sacramento, California-based firm Clark Pacific was tapped as the design-build contractor for the structural frame of this important project.

 Clark Pacific was selected as a winner in the Tekla North America BIM Awards for the precast category.
 Called out for being “remarkable in BIM-use,” the Clark Pacific design included precast concrete panels with pre-installed glazing making it possible for the structural frame to be built up faster and for the building envelope to be closed sooner.
 This resulted in valuable time-savings and risk mitigation for all project parties.